yeehaa123/elab/CHAT/lab.md

-Marijn Koolen, an Assistant Professor in the digital humanities at the University of Amsterdam, specializes in user studies and user needs, and this project is aimed at finding what tools would most benefit users and then creating them.
-All three of the above have backgrounds in media studies.
+Marijn Koolen, an Assistant Professor in the digital humanities at the University of Amsterdam, specializes in user studies and user needs, and this project is aimed at finding what tools would most benefit users and then creating them. <!--- All three of the above have backgrounds in media studies. --->

+Johanna Barnbeck is an Embedded Artistic Researcher who has worked as a creative consultant, making her ideal for a project that links academic and non-academic worlds.

 Nynke Bos is an expert in ICT innovation.
-Ginette Verstraete ... ... ...

 Robin Boast has been working for over thirty years in what today we call Digital Humanities.
 His work has focused on diverse topics, ranging from